-During this COVID-19 declared emergency, LDH is issuing approval for the delivery of OP-SUD services via telemedicine/telehealth communications.
+During this COVID-19 declared emergency, LDH has approved fully licensed mental health practitioners to conduct assessments and evaluations via telemedicine/telehealth communications.
 Providers offering services via telemedicine/telehealth must use a secure, HIPAA-compliant platform, if available.
 If not available, providers may use everyday communication technologies, including audio-only delivery of telemedicine/telehealth services (e.g. telephone) or use of videoconferencing (e.g. Skype, FaceTime) programs that have reasonable security and privacy measures, with each recipient's consent.
 Facebook Live, Twitch, TikTok, and similar video communication applications are public facing and must not be used for telemedicine/telehealth services.
 Audio-only delivery is allowed only in situations where an audio/video system is not available or not feasible.
-Although a combined audio/video system is preferred, LDH is allowing OP-SUD providers to practice telemedicine/telehealth through telephonic communications when appropriate.
+Although a combined audio/video system is preferred, LDH is allowing providers to practice telemedicine/ telehealth through telephonic communications when appropriate.
 Texting and emails are not approved forms of telemedicine/telehealth.
 At minimum, there must be an audio connection.
 Providers must adhere to all telemedicine/telehealth-related requirements of their professional licensing board.